 - What were / are the major roadblocks or difficulties you faced during the process?

-- How could this process or product change the field of nuclear cardiology?
+- How could this process or project change the field of nuclear cardiology?

-- Ideas of how this idea could be implemented elsewhere – scalability
+- Ideas of how this project could be implemented elsewhere – scalability

 Awards are based on the most innovative, creative ideas and implementable plans.

 - The Phase 1 Evaluation Panel, announced at a later date, will include a variety of qualified individuals from the ASNC membership.